 January 1969 saw the release of "Cry Like A Baby", which rose to number two in the U.S. and sold over two million records.
 Once again though, The Box Tops could not follow up one hit with another.
-The served up a series of singles that just couldn't generate much chart action, including "Choo Choo Train", "I Met Her In Church", "Sweet Cream Ladies, Forward March" and "I Shall Be Released".
-From here, the band recorded three more singles, the best remembered of which is "Soul Deep", which was the group's final Top 40 entry.
+They served up a series of singles that just couldn't generate much chart action, including "Choo Choo Train", "I Met Her In Church", "Sweet Cream Ladies, Forward March" and "I Shall Be Released".
+From here, the band recorded three more singles, the best remembered of which is "Soul Deep", which peaked at #18 on the Billboard Hot 100 in late Summer of '69.

 In the late 1990s, TV's "That 70s Show" used an Alex Chilton composition called "Down the Street" as its theme song.
 As the new millennium rolled around, Chilton and the four other original founding members of The Box Tops reunited and recorded another album, "Tear Off!" as well as continuing to tour.

 In 2001 the band contributed a Blondie cover tune called "When Pigs Fly".
 Sold-out Box Tops concerts in Germany in 2003 were aired on German radio and the group's 2005 tour schedule showed a number of American dates planned despite the group members' busy careers outside the band.
-The Box Tops did their last Memphis concert on May 29, 2009 at The Memphis Italian Festival.
+The Box Tops performed their final concert on May 29th, 2009, at The Memphis Italian Festival.

 On March 17, 2010, lead vocalist Alex Chilton died of a heart attack.